CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Saruman

-During the first free organiation phase after bringing Saruman into play, tap him to bring _Vanishment_, _Wizard's Laughter_, and _Wizard Uncloaked_ from the sidebaord to the discard pile.
+During the first free organization phase after bringing Saruman into play, tap him to bring _Vanishment_, _Wizard's Laughter_, and _Wizard Uncloaked_ from the sideboard to the discard pile.
 He can then tap to take one of these spells to your hand as needed.

 Consider bringing Saruman into play at Isengard.
 This allows him to play the _Palantir of Orthanc_, and to use it, without moving.
 When using the Palantir, Saruman needs other characters in his company to support his corruption checks.
 You may consider moving Saruman to Wellinghall—as it is safer—if he wishes to use the Palantir every turn.